empiricaly/empirica/CONTRIBUTING.md

 [Code of Conduct](code_of_conduct).
 Please make sure you are welcoming and friendly in all of our spaces.

-This includes not just how to communicate with others (being respectful, considerate, etc) but also technical responsibilities (importance of testing, project dependencies, etc).
-Mention and link to your code of conduct, if you have one.

 ## Responsibilities

 * Your code was formatted by [Prettier](https://prettier.io/).
 All code MUST be formatted using Prettier.